localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 ## Conclusion

 Congratulations!
 You’ve successfully deployed an AWS-powered cloud application on an ephemeral environment using LocalStack & Shipyard.
-With LocalStack, you don’t have to worry about deleting your ephemeral environment after a quick round of testing — LocalStack’s core emulation layer allows you to persist the resources created on the host machine for extensive testing and further use Cloud Pods to pre-seed the infrastructure state as and when required!
+With LocalStack, you don't have to worry about losing your infrastructure state after spinning down your ephemeral environments after a quick round of testing.
+LocalStack allows you to persist the resources created on the host machine for extensive testing and further use Cloud Pods to pre-seed the infrastructure state as and when required!

 You can further explore Shipyard and their offering for various use cases such as: